Last updated on September 24th, 2019 at 12:38 pm

 Harbor pilot Captain Peter Nelson, who died in 1919, is buried here with a stone that reads, “After Life’s Fitful Fever He Sleeps Well.”

 It seems an appropriate message on this island, where for at least a few hours, we escape the fitful fever of our modern life.

 A few suggestions from our several visits over the years:

 - If you are staying in the cabin, don’t bother with air mattresses.
 There are six bunk beds and each has a plastic-covered mattress.

 - Keep in mind you will be loading all your gear onto a boat (often over a railing) and then onto a tram on the island and then out of the tram to your cabin on campsite.
 This means you want all your items securely packaged to make them easy to move by hand.
 Don’t make any package too heavy.
 We found multiple smaller bundles were easier to handle than the folks who packed one trunk-sized duffle bag that could barely be lifted.

 - Bring folding chairs, even in the cabins.
 Without them, your only place to sit is a picnic table or beach towel.

 - You can rent kayaks and mountain bikes on the island.
-(Kayaks are $40 for a single and $50 for a double for a 24 hour period and are rented via the Tropic Star ferry folks. )
+(Kayaks are rented via the Tropic Star ferry folks. )

-- If you’re seeking nearby lodging before or after your Cayo Costa outing, you can rent cabins from the Topic Star folks for $90-$95 a night.
-They’re small, efficiencies that sleep four to six.
+- If you’re seeking nearby lodging before or after your Cayo Costa outing, you can rent cabins from the Tropic Star folks for $90-$95 a night.
+They’re small, very rustic efficiencies that sleep four to six.